-This CP invites investigators worldwide to submit Spitzer Space Telescope Cycle-11 Exploration Science (ES), Regular General Observer (GO), and Snapshot proposals.
-As discussed above, the Cycle-11 Time Allocation Committee (TAC) will be asked to recommend to the SSC Director 6,700 - 9,200 hours of priority 1 science and 1,000 hours of Snapshot observations.
-The TAC can also recommend additional hours of time for priority 2 and 3 observations to facilitate efficient scheduling of the observatory.
-The scheduling priority (1, 2, or 3) assigned to the selected programs will be primarily based on the TAC ranking and the program's responsiveness to the selection criteria outlined in §7.2.
-The total hours allocated in each proposal size category will be determined during the review process.
+Over 9,000 hours of observing time for February 2015 - September 2016 was awarded in Cycle-11.
+This CP invites investigators worldwide to submit Spitzer Space Telescope Cycle-12 General Observer (GO) and Snapshot proposals to execute in December 2015 - September 2016.
+Cycle-12 reviewers will be asked to recommend to the SSC Director approximately 1,000 hours of priority 1 observing time.
+The Director plans to select up to 250 hours of innovative investigations with scientific high risk/gain.
+The Cycle-12 reviewers can also recommend additional hours of time for priority 2 and 3 observations to facilitate efficient scheduling of the observatory.
+The scheduling priority (1, 2, or 3) assigned to the selected programs will be primarily based on the review ranking and the program's responsiveness to the selection criteria outlined in §7.2.

-1.3 Proposal Types
+1.3 Proposal Sizes and Types

-Proposals of all sizes are solicited.
+The maximum proposal size for Cycle-12 is 100 hours.
+Both regular GO and Snapshot programs are solicited.
 Program sizes and the guidelines for proprietary periods are summarized in Table 2.